ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 const privKey: string = `${PrivateKeyPrefix}${DefaultLocalGenesisPrivateKey}`
 ```

-You can simply replace this with the imported private key:
+To run AvalancheJS scripts on Mainnet or Fuji, you can simply replace this with the imported private key:
 ```js
 const privKey: string = privateKey
 ```